nnworkspace/codeandcivilization/README.md

 # Code & Civilization Source Text Repository

-Disinterested contemplation on the architecture of work, the ascent of systems, and the art of building civilization.
+Disinterested contemplation on the architecture of collaboration, the ascent of systems, and the art of building civilisation.

 Code licensed under MIT.
 Content licensed under Creative Commons (CC BY-NC-SA 4.0).